Purchasing a Care Home – What are the VAT Implications?

-VAT at the standard rate is chargeable on a building which is less than 3 years old.
-However, a building which is to be operated as a care home can be purchased without VAT if the purchaser provides the developer with a certificate stating that the building will be used for a relevant residential purpose, for example as a care home.
-The provision of this certificate enables the developer to zero rate the sale of the property.
+VAT at the standard rate is chargeable on a building that is less than 3 years old.
+However, a building that is to be operated as a care home can be purchased without VAT if the purchaser provides the developer with a certificate stating that the building will be used for a relevant residential purpose, for example as a care home.
+The provision of this certificate enables the developer to zero-rate the sale of the property.

 Existing Care Homes

 The purchase of an existing care home would normally be exempt from VAT.
 However, when the seller has opted to tax the property, they will have to charge VAT on the sale unless it can be treated as the transfer of a going concern (TOGC).
 A TOGC is applicable when the purchaser is carrying on the same business as the seller.
 If the seller is a care home operator, then the purchaser must also operate the business as a care home.
 If the seller is a property company leasing the property to a care home operator, then the purchaser must be buying the property to lease to a third party.

 There are a number of conditions that both the seller and purchaser have to meet.
 For example, both must be VAT registered, but if the conditions for a TOGC stipulated by HMRC are met, then there is no supply for VAT purposes and no VAT is charged.

 Planning Ahead Before You Buy – Restructuring and VAT Group Registration